ekaputra07/go-retro/README.md

 # go-retro

-Minimalist, real-time and open-source retro board for happy teams 😉
+Minimalist, real-time and open-source retro board written in Go 😉

 > **What is retro board?** The Retrospective Board enables you to carry out a 'lessons learned' assessment of a project, or even a phase/sprint within a project.
 Usually helds at the end of the sprint.